Catania travel guide

 Hiring a car in Catania

-Expect to pay £1.41 per litre in Catania (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £16.83 and £22.44.
-Compact (Opel Astra or similar) is the most popular car type to hire in Catania, while also 68% cheaper than other types, on average.
+Expect to pay £1.48 per litre in Catania (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £17.75 and £23.67.
+The most frequently booked car type in Catania is Economy (Class Economy Car or similar).
+If you’re looking to save money, though, keep in mind that Compact car hire (Opel Astra or similar) is, on average, 63% cheaper than other car hire types in the city.

-Expect to pay £1.41 per litre in Catania (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £16.83 and £22.44.
-Compact (Opel Astra or similar) is the most popular car type to hire in Catania, while also 68% cheaper than other types, on average.
+Expect to pay £1.48 per litre in Catania (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £17.75 and £23.67.
+The most frequently booked car type in Catania is Economy (Class Economy Car or similar).
+If you’re looking to save money, though, keep in mind that Compact car hire (Opel Astra or similar) is, on average, 63% cheaper than other car hire types in the city.

 Catania Travel Guide - View the KAYAK Catania city guide for the best Catania travel tips.
 To help you organise your Catania trip ideas, this Catania visitors guide provides travel information and trip tips about how to get there, where to stay, what to do, where to eat and more.